 Some composite widgets define their own insert_child routine so that they can order their children in some convenient way, create companion controller widgets for a new widget, or limit the number or class of their child widgets.
-A composite widget class that wishes to allow nonwidget children (see Chapter 12, Nonwidget Objects) must specify a CompositeClassExtension extension record as described in the section called "CompositeClassExtension extension record to True.
+A composite widget class that wishes to allow nonwidget children (see Chapter 12, Nonwidget Objects) must specify a CompositeClassExtension extension record as described in the section called "CompositeClassExtension extension record as described field in this record to True.
 If the CompositeClassExtension record is not specified or the accepts_objects field is False, the composite widget can assume that all its children are of a subclass of Core without an explicit subclass test in the insert_child procedure.